akv-akv/akv-akv/README.md

 ### Hi there, I'm Kirill 👋

-- 🔭 Data analyst at Invitro
+- 🔭 Data engineer at Invitro

 - 📫 How to reach me:
 [LinkedIn profile](https://www.linkedin.com/in/kirill-avilenko/)